raleighmiller/chinese-childrens-libraries/README.md

 ### Week 2
+* divide up tasks?
-* code goal: figure out URL's to develp against.
+* code goal: figure out how to send a query to dianping

 ### Week 3
+* load query results into a data frame
+* figure out how to loop over a list of cities

 ### Week 4
+* work on compiling query results into a workable table

 ### Week 5
+* compile tables and prepare for analysis

 ### Week 6